The Economy: 5. Banks

 Right.

-So the publican knows me, I drink at his pub, knows where I live, knows a lot about me, and so has a good idea whether I am in fact good for the £100.
+the publican knows me, I drink at his pub, knows where I live, knows a lot about me, and so has a good idea whether I am, in fact, good for the hundred pounds.
+That's right.

 That's right.